Editorial Policies

 Step 4: External Peer Review Process

 RIIAD submits manuscripts to external peer reviewers.
-This process is carried out by independent experts under a double‑blind review model to ensure scientific quality, validity, originality, and relevance.
+This process is carried out by two independent experts under a double‑blind review model to ensure scientific quality, validity, originality, and relevance.

 2.- Plagiarism and Use of Artificial Intelligence

 To guarantee originality, integrity, and transparency, all submitted manuscripts undergo similarity checks using iThenticate®.
+This review is conducted upon receipt of the original manuscripts, prior to external peer evaluation.

 The maximum similarity index permitted is 20%.
 Manuscripts exceeding this threshold will be returned to the author with the similarity report.